fb42000/kanzi/README.md

 You should be prompted with your kodi username and password (if not you haven't set up the earlier config process properly)

 This will return a JSON list of all of your channels, channel id's and channel labels (real life names).
 My working version is using TVHeadend as the backend PVR and doesn't pick up actual channel numbers although it is a work in progress for it to.

+For a list of your radio channels, replace "alltv" with "allradio" in the JSON request - the process is then the same.

 Next we can convert the above JSON list by using an online convertor.
 I found "convertcsv" website to work well however we cannot be responsible for the use of any external links.
 Copy and paste the full list output from the above JSON command into the convertor and create your csv text or an excel / ods .csv file.